Affiliate links used below. See our full disclosure.

-- Never, yes I am saying NEVER, force your kid’s hand into a texture.
+- NEVER, force your kid’s hand into a texture.
 If they don’t like it or are having a hard time touching it, respect that and don’t force it.
-Don’t clean up shop though, encourage imitation (from you), and proceed slowly.
+Instead, encourage imitation from you and continue exposing them until they are more comfortable.
 Maybe they need to use a shovel before they can put their hand in and then maybe it is just a finger.
 You get the idea.

 - Have towels ready for wet textures.
 Kids will wipe their hands off on you or the sofa, if you don’t.
 Also, if your child is tactile defensive, you want to have a towel on hand in case they start to freak out.
 By the way, letting them know the towel is there in case they need it will help them feel more comfortable touching the texture

 If you want to make the leap into sensory play, but need some inspiration on what to put in a sensory bin, we’ve got you covered.

 The goal here is to expose your kid to as many different textures and options as possible, so look through the list and pick a few to try!
 You can mix and match, and include your kids in deciding what to try next.

 - Split Peas